Clermont County stabbing victim dies, armed suspect shot by police faces charges

 BCI is conducting an independent investigation of the police-involved shooting.

-They charged Joshua Amburgy of Miami Township with attempted murder on a peace officer and felonious assault on a peace officer, according to an affidavit filed in Clermont Count Municipal Court.
+They charged Joshua of Miami Township with attempted murder of a peace officer and felonious assault on a peace officer, according to an affidavit filed in Clermont Count Municipal Court.

-Now that the stabbing victim has died, we will check with police and the Clermont County Prosecutor’s Office to see if he will face a murder charge.
+Now that Melissa has died, Miami Township police say the Clermont County Prosecutor’s Office will review the case to see if murder charges are warranted.

 BCI Agent Doug Eveslage wrote in the affidavit: